Ghizmilth/Wayfarer/README.md

 # Wayfarer
-App to display user posted comments about cities around the world.
+Using react to display user posted comments about cities around the world.